simon-ritchie/apysc/docs_src/source/graphics_base_fill_color.md

 **[Returns]**

 - `fill_color`: String
-  - Current fill color (hexadecimal string color, e.g., '#00aaff').
+  - Current fill color.
 If it is not set, it returns the `COLORLESS` constant.

 <hr>